schartz/personalWebsiteUsingJigsaw/source/_posts/06-02-2019-install-tfgpu131-on-ubuntu.md

 ## Step1: Install Nvidia drivers

-If you have `nvidia-driver-410` meta package installed, you can step this step.
+If you have `nvidia-driver-410` meta package installed, you can skip this step.

 Start by adding Ubuntu Graphics Driver PPA if not already added.
 ```bash